So you’re headed to Colorado for a ski vacation. There’s a good chance you’re coming here for Vail.

 - Matsuhisa: This hip restaurant serves up incredible Japanese fare in the heart of downtown, complete with oversized windows looking out right at the slopes.
 The lengthy bar is a great place to grab cocktails, too.

 - Mountain Standard: Mountain Standard (and its sister upstairs, Sweet Basil) are gold standards, located right on the river.
-Mountain Standard, with its relaxed atmosphere and open kitchen, serves the likes of oyster shooters, corned pork shank, vodka-cured salmon or a wedge salad with crispy prosciutto.
+Mountain Standard, with its relaxed atmosphere and open kitchen, serves the likes of oyster shooters, corned pork shank or a wedge salad with crispy prosciutto.
 The food here is filling, comforting and warming, and the vibe is, too.

-- 10th Mountain Distillery: Visit the 10th Mountain Distillery, Vail's local distillery, for a taster and cocktail.
+- 10th Mountain Whiskey & Spirits: Visit 10th Mountain Whiskey & Spirits, Vail's local distillery, for a taster and cocktail.
 Sink into the cozy couch with a sip of locally made vodka and learn more about the history of the area.
 This distillery was named after the 10th Mountain Division, a mountain warfare group that used to be settled in the area.
 See historical paraphernalia throughout the cozy tasting room, which overlooks the lovely river in downtown Vail Village.

 - Remedy: The Remedy Bar inside the Four Seasons Vail serves up innovative cocktails.
 Grab a seat on the balcony by a firepit with a direct view of the mountainside for the best views and drinks in town.
 Try the Haute Chocolate, which has been named one of the best hot chocolates in the world (and for good reason).

 There are a handful of different places to rent your ski gear on the mountain, such as the multiple Vail Sports locations.
 If you want to reserve your gear online, visit rentskis.com.
 You can reserve your skis online and pick them up slopeside or even have them delivered to your hotel room.
 Bonus: If you book online, you can save money on the reservation.